-The Chair: Bishop, if you could respond to 48.
+The Chair.
+Bishop, if you could respond to 48.

 The Bishop of London (The Rt Revd & Rt Hon Dame Sarah Mullally DBE): This apology is around people.
-The Church has failed to welcome and we have harmed and continue to harm people.
+The Church has failed to welcome, and we have harmed, and continue to, harm people.
 They choose to use the letters LGBTQI+ to denote themselves.
-People choose the identity and therefore the Church is not at liberty to change that.
+People choose the identity, and therefore the Church is not at liberty to change that.
 This motion is about people whom we have failed and our apology.
 I resist the motion.

-The Chair: As the Bishop does not support the amendment, it will lapse unless 25 members stand in their places or otherwise indicate that they wish the debate to continue.
+The Chair.
+As the Bishop does not support the amendment, it will lapse unless 25 members stand in their places or otherwise indicate that they wish the debate to continue.
 Do I see 25 members?
 No, I do not.
 So, that amendment lapses.

-The Chair: Mr Margrave, I think you said earlier on that item 49 you did not wish to move, so that will be treated as not moved.
+The Chair.
+Mr Margrave, I think you said earlier on that item 49 you did not wish to move, so that will be treated as not moved.

-The Chair: We come to Item 50, which I would like you to speak to and move.
+The Chair.
+We come to Item 50, which I would like you to speak to and move.

 Mr Sam Margrave (Coventry): Principally, Mr Chairman, with all of the other amendments that I put, I put within the Standing Orders within the method of this place where we decide on items.
-I put forward all of those items in order for us to be able to divide the motion because you, with respect, did not allow for us under Standing Order 24 to do that.

-I am not going to move any of those amendments.
-It is for other people if they want to move them for 40 people to stand.
-I have put them there for Synod to take out anything they disagree with to give them that opportunity, Mr Chairman.
+I put forward all of those items in order for us to be able to divide the motion because you, with respect, did not allow for us under Standing Order to move them for 40 people to stand.
+I have put them there for Synod to take out anything they disagree with, to give them that opportunity, Mr Chairman.
 If people want to move on, they can move on.